cloud-agnost/agnost-website/client/realtime/messages.md

 - The `on` method registers a new listener function for the given event.
 - The `onAny` method registers a new catch-all listener function.
 This listener function is triggered for all messages sent to this socket.
 - The `once` method adds a one-time listener function for the given event.
-The next time the same event is triggered, this listener is removed and then invoked.
+When the event is triggered, this listener is removed and then invoked.

 <Tabs defaultValue="javascript" groupId="dev" values={[ { label: "Javascript", value: "javascript" }]}>